 In contrast to the preparation stage, those in the action stage stayed abstinent and maintained the new state for a period of one to six months according to the authors.

-Some of those who are in this stage may march forward to the maintenance stage abstaining smoking beyond six months; they may adopt some more actions – such as counterconditioning and stimulus control – to prevent relapse.
+Some of those who are in this stage may march forward to the maintenance stage abstaining from smoking beyond six months; they may adopt some more actions – such as counterconditioning and stimulus control – to prevent relapse.
 Research shows that those who enter into this stage shuttle between this stage and other previous stages 3 – 4 times before stabilizing in the maintenance

 From a linear pattern to a spiral pattern

-Prior to 1992, Prochaska and others considered that the shuttling through the stages follows a linear pattern; however, with the emergence of new evidence, they conceptualised the journey through the stages much like a spiral pattern – not linear.
+Prior to 1992, Prochaska and others considered that the shuttling through the stages follows a linear pattern; however, with the emergence of new evidence, they conceptualized the journey through the stages much like a spiral pattern – not linear.

 According to the new evidence, in the field of addiction, although we travel upward from pre-contemplation to maintenance through several intermediate stages, many may spiral all the way down up to the pre-contemplation stage.
 Or else, they might stay at any stage sometime – sometimes even years.
 However, some of them may again move upwards armed with new attempts.
 Research has shown, according to the authors, about 15% of smokers regressed to the pre-contemplation stage; however, 85% of them climbed again either to the contemplation or preparation stage.